Company & Collaborators

 Emily Marvosh

 Emily MarvoshAmerican contralto Emily Marvosh has established a reputation as a singing actress with excellent musicianship on national and international stages.
-Recent solo appearances include the Handel and Haydn Society, Boston Symphony Orchestra, Rhode Island Philharmonic, Charlotte Symphony, Huntsville Symphony Orchestra, Tucson Symphony Orchestra, and the Henry Purcell Society of Boston, as well as solo recitals in Arizona, Michigan, and Massachusetts.
-She belongs to Beyond Artists, a coalition of artists that donates a percentage of their concert fees to organizations they care about.
-She supports Rosie’s Place and the Gabriela Lena Frank Creative Academy of Music through her performances.
+Recent solo appearances include the Handel + Haydn Society, Boston Symphony Orchestra, Rhode Island Philharmonic, Charlotte Symphony, Huntsville Symphony Orchestra, Tucson Symphony Orchestra, and the Henry Purcell Society of Boston, as well as solo recitals in Arizona, Michigan, and Massachusetts.
+She belongs to Beyond Artists – a coalition of artists that donate a percentage of their concert feeds to organizations they care about – and supports Rosie’s Place and the Gabriela Lena Frank Creative Academy of Music through her performances.
 She holds degrees from Central Michigan University and Boston University.
-In the 2024/2025 season, Marvosh returns to The Boston Camerata for the revival of Borrowed Light.
+In addition to We’ll Be There!, Marvosh returns to The Boston Camerata in the 2024/2025 season for the revival of Borrowed Light.

 MaKayla McDonald